 Kangchenjunga is the third highest peak in the world.
-This trek is one of the great treks in Nepal that granting an incredible opportunity to experience completely different vegetation and fauna, remoteness, glorious mountain landscapes, as well as nice native culture. the area situated on the far eastern border between Nepal and Sikkim (India).
-Mount Kangchenjunga 8,586m (28170 ft) is the third top peak on this planet and is seen as most likely the foremost beautiful mountain massifs on earth.
-The trekking trails run through the Kanchenjunga Conservation Area (KCA), that was established in 1998. the complete region is equipped with various ecological regions, from the subtropic arena to frozen nature.
+This trek is one of the best treks in Nepal that granting an incredible opportunity to experience completely different vegetation and fauna, remoteness, glorious mountain landscapes, as well as nice native culture.

 Kanchenjunga Trek Itinerary

 |Day 2||Free in Kathmandu for sightseeing and pre trip briefing and gear check.|

 |Day 3||Fly to Taplejung and trek to Lali Kharka.||2276m||3 hrs.|

 |Day 6||Trek to Yamphudin.||2080m||6 hrs.|

 |Day 8||Trek to Tortong.||3010m||6 hrs.|

 |Day 11||Discover around Ramche and trek to Oktang.||4730m||5 hrs.|

 |Day 12||Trek to Yalung Ri Base Camp.||5400m||5 hrs.|

 |Day 13||Trek back to Ramche.||4580m||4 - 5 hrs.|